-Waiwhapuka or Army bay is popular with the tourist boats with a white sand beach at the northern end and good access to the islands beautiful walks.
-Army Bay was used as an army training and coast watch station during WWII, the ruins of the old encampment can still be seen just in from the beach and the walk to the lookout is well worth the effort.
-The passage between Moturua and Motukiekie is shallow, 2.5m at low tide but has a sand bottom and good holding.
-Pack a picnic lunch and head around the island to Mangahawea Bay, another beautiful beach, some great snorkeling and perhaps some green lipped mussels off the rocks.

-The round island walk takes about an hour and can be started at any of the anchorages.
+he next Island to the east is Moturua.
+There two day anchorages to choose from and lots island.
+Waiwhapuka or Army bay is popular with a white sand beach at the northern end and islands beautiful walks.
+Army Bay was used as an coast watch station during WWII, the ruins of the old still be seen just in from the beach and the walk to worth the effort.
+The passage between Moturua shallow, 2.5m at low tide but has a sand bottom ing.
+Pack a picnic lunch and head around the island Bay, another beautiful beach, some great snorkel-some green lipped mussels off the rocks.
+The round about an hour and can be started at any of the